wutesta0101-hue/container-arrival-tracker/README.md

 Place the HTML file in a shared network folder.
 All users open it from the same location.

 Option B — GitHub Pages (free)
-Fork this repository, enable GitHub Pages, and share the URL.
+Host the HTML file on GitHub Pages and share the URL.

 Option C — Cloudflare Workers (free)
 Upload the HTML file as a static asset.
 See [Cloudflare Workers documentation](https://developers.cloudflare.com/workers/).